ITU-BDSA23-GROUP15/Chirp/readme.md

 You then create a new tag using `git tag <vx.x.x>` where x replaces the numbers.
 When the tag is created, you push the tag using `git push origin <tag>`

+## Processes we utilize

+### Pair programming
+* Proper pair programming: Sit in groups of 2-3 people, one person is a driver (the person actually coding) whilst the rest are navigators, giving suggestions to the driver.
+Do this for 15-20 minutes, then switch the driver.
+Before switching, the person who was the driver, commits what has currently been done.

+### Code review
+* Pull requests.
+Whenever anything is ready to be merged into the main branch, make a pull request, and put some or all members of the organization, who has not contributed to this code, as reviewers.